anwala/teaching-web-science/fall-2022/syllabus.md

 * Explain the impact of social networks on how information (and disinformation) is spread on the web.
 * Write Python code to interact with various web APIs and services, including web servers, web archives, Memento aggregators, and the Twitter API.
 * Use the command line to interact with web servers
-* Creating effective visualizations with moderate proficiency
+* Create effective visualizations with moderate proficiency
 * Communicate more clearly in writing or speech
 * Desire to know more about the web through research!